Where?

 - Jakub Rydval (TU Wien)

-- Moritz Albert Schöbi (TU Wien)
+- Moritz Schöbi (TU Wien)

 - Michel Sénégas (Hamburg University of Technology)